jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-let-the-people-dance.md

 Challenges with any social good project is funding and finding time to organise.
 Anything where you're trying to give something quality to people who won’t be paying for it is really, really challenging as there’s a reason most events and workshops cost what they do for attendees… there’s a lot of work and costs that go into them.
 We found out in our early trial and error that there’s a fine line between events making money and costing you money.
 So adding in the desire to make extra money for social good is something most event budgets don’t even have room for.
 I was quite naive about this going in and agreeing to the 10K goal of the workshop costs and then making it happen as I wasn’t going to let I-Manifest or our first supporters or the kids down.
 We had to get creative with making it happen so we did a crowd fund, planned events with friends' brands including S.A.S.H., sold t-shirts, did a charity dinner in a nightclub and were the first to play music in the newly opened [Goodbar](https://www.facebook.com/goodbarsydney/), an art auction and more…
 <br><br>

-**RR: You also host fundraiser parties, such as last year's 'Dance for Freedom'.
+**RR: Wow!
+You also host fundraiser parties, such as last year's 'Dance for Freedom'.
 What was the motivation behind that event?**

 **Kristen:** I’m so inspired by social enterprises and the idea of business for social good.
 When we did the first round of tees the second thing we did was team up with I-Manifest and put some of the profits towards our workshop goal, Dance for Freedom.
 We teamed up with our good friends that ran Electric Gardens Festival and Pulse Radio for a pop-up live stream event and we got to pick the venue.
 I’d heard of the beautiful space called Freedom Hub and the work they were doing to help women and girls out of slavery situations in Australia.
-They help those women rebuild their lives, have their own freedom and to recover from the fears that come with being trapped and sometimes abused learning skills they need to gain employment and feel safe again.
+They help those women rebuild their lives, have their own freedom and to recover from the fears that come with being trapped and sometimes abused - learning skills they need to gain employment and feel safe again.
 The work they’re doing there is amazing and saving lives.
 It really is the most stunning space too and I love turning spaces that you wouldn’t expect into parties and dance floors.
-The space looked great.
 Rachel had made these incredible dancing girl mannequins with CDs covering them that made them look like disco balls that fitted in the space so well.
 Having Kate Monroe and Girl Friday headline the livestream event was pretty special too.
 Such a fun night.
 <br><br>

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/309916234&color=%230a0a0a&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>

 **RR: It was a fantastic event.
-Now if you had to describe each other in 3 words, what would you say??**
+Now if you had to describe each other in 3 words, what would you say?**

 **Both:** Can we have 5 words and a sentence and a video??
 "The one on the hill”.